ucsb-cs56-projects/cs56-games-blackjack/README.md

 F16 final remarks
 -------------------
-Currently the application runs well except for the spilt option.
+Currently the application runs well except for the split option.
 Most of the improvements needed are inside the BlackJackGui.java file.
-This class needs to be refactored may there is a design pattern that will work well.
-One bug in the Gui that has not been resolved is that the 'Hit' and 'Stay' buttons move around depending on which players turn it is.
+This class needs to be refactored - perhaps there is a design pattern that will work well.
+One notable bug in the Gui that has not been resolved is that the 'Hit' and 'Stay' buttons move around depending on which players turn it is.
+Possible paths of pursuit are as follows.
+TO-DO:
+> Refactor BlackjackGui - This is the most important step to take for the next group.
+This one file is >1800 lines long and handles far too many tasks as is.
+Dividing this up with not only improve your understanding of the code but will help subsequent groups greatly.
+> Fix Split Option - Currently, this option somewhat works for a single split, but subsequent hits after the split are not handled properly.
+In the code currently, Aces can have the value 1 or 11, so Hand and Second Hand values are stored in each player class to handle this case.
+Unfortunately, each split must handle its own two hands, which can grow large and needlessly complicated.
+> Fix Button Shifting - The buttons for betting and continuing play during the game hop around the screen.
+This needs to be fixed.